e-mission/e-mission-docs/docs/future_work/unanswered_questions.md

     - storing the query keys without encryption (e.g. store the timestamps unencrypted).
 But this will leak information because we only store data when the user is in motion, so knowing when we have data will leak information on when we took trips.
 Also, we expect that aggregate queries will typically be gated by not just time but also by geolocation, and if you expose both time and geolocation then what is left
     - storing the data in subsets indexed by time blocks (e.g. each month).
 This may also leak some information (e.g. on the amount of travel per month) but maybe that is OK.
 Doesn't have a solution for the geolocation though
     - we can also estimate the data and see how bad the naive solution will be.
 Maybe we start with the naive solution and build in a performance optimization later.

+## Experiment to set up a skeleton of secure execution for aggregate queries ##
+This is an outline of an experiment to set up a skeleton of secure execution for aggregate queries.
+This will allow us to verify that all the assumptions needed for the enclave based aggregation of queries before we delve deeper into the implementation.

+Terminology:
+- `Q`: query script
+- `e_a`: enclave running the aggregation script `s_a`
+- `e_u1 ... e_un`: enclaves running the user script

+Setup:
+- Create two possible aggregator programs `s_a_valid` and `s_a_invalid`.
+Both programs will expect to receive messages from user enclaves, and will return a count of the number of messages received to the querier.
+- Change the scripts slightly (potentially through included static dummy strings) to ensure that their hashes are slightly different.
+- Record the hashes `h_a_valid` and `h_a_invalid`
+- Create user programs that will receive an (IP address, valid hash) pair.
+The program should contact the enclave at the specified IP address and check its hash.
+If the hash is valid, send it the enclave an encrypted message.
+If the hash is invalid, ignore.
+- Create a query script that takes three inputs:
+    - `n`: number of users
+    - `aggregator`: aggregator program
+    - `valid hash`

+  The script should spin up `e_a` with the specified aggregator program, and spin up `n` `e_u` with the (only, hardcoded) user program.
+It should then send messages to all the `e_u` with the IP of the aggregator and the specified valid hash.
+In the real world, the querier is untrusted and will not submit the valid hash, but let's do it this way for now to make it easy to test.
+- Note that none of these programs have to be in python.
+They can be in C++ for now and we can figure out the integration with python once we know how to run python in an enclave

+Tests:
+- Run the query script with `s_a_valid` and `h_a_valid`.
+Expect the aggregator to return  `n`
+- Run the query script with `s_a_invalid` and `h_a_valid`.
+Expect the aggregator to return  0